Using backpacks for various purposes can help your child develop properly. You should send your kid to school with a

 If your bones do not have adequate density, this in essence means that your bones are weak and could become susceptible to injury.
 With low bone density or weak bones, a person can easily fracture or break a bone by falling or impacting the bone in any way.
 Indeed, you CAN increase your bone density by doing weight-bearing activities and exercises like walking .

 Burn those calories

 You can burn calories through physical exercise and activity.
 Walking and other physical activities can vary daily in relation to the calories that are burnt .

 By carrying something heavy… and heavy backpacks are included… you could be doing some EXTRA WORK… and this means that you are BURNING EXTRA CALORIES TOO!
 Great news, right!

 Build that endurance!

 YES, slow and steady can sometimes win the race… the race of endurance.
 Meaning, do not try to load up a backpack or bag to its upper limit all at once.
 Take your time and do it GRADUALLY.

 BUILD UP THE ENDURANCE and let your body gradually catch up as it feels the extra exertion at first.
 Sometimes, the body does not actually notice the increased weight or the mind is focused on other things and the newly added weight makes little or no difference.
 Then, over time, your kid becomes able to endure the weight.

 The GREAT NEWS ABOUT THIS is that you’ll HAVE the ENDURANCE when you need it!
-By boosting your endurance, you also get strengthen and your kid can experience the same benefits too.
+By boosting your endurance, you also get stronger, and your kid can experience the same benefits, too.